What Is a Green Card and What Does it Authorize?

 How is a Green Card Obtained?

 The Green Card is a permanent resident card that allows individuals from countries other than the U.S. to enter and live in the country.
-There are several ways to gain permanent resident status.
-The most common being through family sponsorship or employer sponsorship.
-After being given permission for permanent residency, one must apply for naturalization status in order to become an American citizen and enjoy all of the rights of a U.S. citizen, including voting, holding public office, obtaining firearms, and owning real estate.
+There are several ways to gain permanent resident status—the most common being through family sponsorship or employer sponsorship.
+After being permitted permanent residency, one must apply for naturalization status in order to become an American citizen and enjoy all of the rights of a U.S. citizen, including voting, holding public office, obtaining firearms, and owning real estate.

 What Does Admissibility Mean in Relation to Green Card Applications?